m5n/wwwsave/README.md

 To view the downloaded content:

-* Load <output directory>/index.html in your browser
+* Load &lt;output directory>/index.html in your browser
-* Start a local web server in the <output directory> and load its default URL in your browser, e.g.
+* Start a local web server in the &lt;output directory> and load its default URL in your browser, e.g.

-    $ cd <output directory>
+    $ cd &lt;output directory>

     $ python -m SimpleHTTPServer 8000

     (Load http://localhost:8000 in your browser.)

 Because browsers employ various security measures, accessing content even from your own machine may not be allowed.